GuillemPejo/GUIDE_ANDROID_INTERVIEWS/README.md

 #### Android Battery Related

--   **How do you reduce battery consumption?**<br/>
+-   **How do you reduce battery consumption?**
-    -**Reduce network calls as much as you can:** Cache your data and retrieve it from the cache when required next time.
+    - **Reduce network calls as much as you can:** Cache your data and retrieve it from the cache when required next time.
     -  **Avoid wake lock as much as possible:** A wake lock is a mechanism to indicate that your application needs to have the device stay on.

     - **Use AlarmManager carefully:** Wrong use of AlarmManager can easily drain the battery.
     - **Batch the network calls:** You should batch the network calls if possible so that you can prevent the device from waking every second.
     - **A different logic for Mobile Data and Wifi:** You should write different logic for mobile data and wifi as one logic may be optimized for mobile data and others may be optimized for wifi.
      - **Check all background processes:** You should check all the background processes.
     - **Use GPS carefully:** Do not use it frequently, use it only when actually required.
     - **Use WorkManager:** As the official documentation says, WorkManager is an API that makes it easy to schedule deferrable, asynchronous tasks that are expected to run even if the app exits or the device restarts.
 The WorkManager API is a suitable and recommended replacement for all previous Android background scheduling APIs, including FirebaseJobDispatcher, GcmNetworkManager, and Job Scheduler.
 WorkManager incorporates the features of its predecessors in a modern, consistent API that works back to API level 14 while also being conscious of battery life.
     - **App Standby Buckets:** In earlier versions of Android, Google introduced features like Doze and App Standby modes which saves users’ battery.
 Android Pie (Version 9 API level 28) introduced a new feature for better battery(power) management called App Standby Buckets.
 Each android application is now placed into one of the priority buckets based on the app’s usage patterns like how recently & how frequently the user has used the application.
 The android system then limits the app’s resources based on the bucket app is currently residing in.

     [Learn more here](https://blog.mindorks.com/battery-optimization-for-android-apps-f4ef6170ff70)